40,000 people to lose unemployment benefit

-Sunday, 1 March, marks an important day for nearly 40.000 unemployed Belgians.
-From tomorrow onwards, they will no longer receive a social security benefit, because they have been unemployed for too long.
-The measure is part of a broader offensive from the federal government to get as many people as possible to work.
-Several measures start tomorrow/Sunday.
+Nearly 40,000 unemployed Belgians will no longer receive social security benefit from Sunday, because they have been unemployed for too long.
+The measure is part of a broader measure from the federal government to get as many people as possible to work.

-As of 1 March, workers who lose their jobs will receive an allowance for two years maximum.
-Until last year, people could stay on the unemployment insurance for life (although there were several conditions).
-This ended last year.
+As of 1 March, workers who lose their jobs will receive an allowance for a maximum of two years.
+Until last year, people were able to receive unemployment insurance for life, although there were several conditions.

-It was then estimated that nearly 200.000 unemployed would have to find alternatives.
-Those 200.000 have been unemployed for longer than two years.
-Not all of those fall without income tomorrow.
-People who have been unemployed for more than 20 years already lost their right on 1 January.
-People who have been unemployed for between 8 and 20 years lose their right on 1 March.
-People between 2 and 8 years of unemployment lose their allowance in the coming months.
+When the new measure was introduced, it was estimated that nearly 200,000 unemployed people would have to find alternatives.
+Those 200,000 have been unemployed for longer than two years.
+Not all of them will be without income from Sunday.
+People who have been unemployed for more than 20 years lost their right on 1 January.
+People who have been unemployed for between eight and 20 years lose their right on 1 March.
+People with between two and eight years of unemployment lose their allowance in the coming months.

-It’s unclear how many people exactly will be hit in the present ‘wave’.
-The group between 8 and 20 years counted nearly 40.000 people last year, but it is expected that several of them already have a job by now.
+It’s unclear how many people exactly will be hit in the present wave.
+The group of between eight and 20 years amounted to nearly 40,000 people last year, but it is thought that several of them will have found a job in the meantime.
 There are also some exceptions on social grounds.

-Besides getting more people to work, the government of PM Bart De Wever also hopes the measure will save social security a lot of money.
-There are some doubts about this.
-People who have been unemployed for that long will have a hard time finding a well-paid job and paying a lot of taxes.
-Many of the affected people will probably turn to local social services to get a minimum allowance there.
-Another measure starting this Sunday is stricter control over the conditions for receiving such an allowance.
+Besides getting more people to work, the government hopes the measure will save social security a lot of money.
+However, people who have been unemployed for that long are likely to struggle to find a well-paid job and therefore pay higher taxes.
+Many of the affected people will probably turn to local social services to receive a minimum allowance there.
+Another measure starting on Sunday is stricter control over the conditions for receiving this allowance.

-Other parts of the policy of ‘activating’ are measures to make people on long-term medical leave return to work and measures to realise a tax shift: less taxes on labour, more taxes on consumption, capital, …
+Other parts of the policy are measures to make people on long-term medical leave return to work and measures to realise a tax shift, with lower taxes on labour and more taxes on consumption and capital.

 © BELGA PHOTO NICOLAS LAMBERT